ingoweiss/manyworlds/README.md

 ![Style Black](https://img.shields.io/badge/style-black-000000)

-BDD scenarios tend to be verbose and repetitive.
+BDD feature files can be verbose and repetitive.
 Consider the following four scenarios, represented as a series of actions (A) resulting in an observed outcome (O):

 ```text
 A¹ → A² → A³: O¹